The Breast

 Breast cancer: Numbers give the social dimension of the disease.

-According to WHO, more than 1.600.000 women per year are diagnosed with breast cancer.
+According to the World Health Organization, more than 2,300,000 women per year are diagnosed with breast cancer, making it the most common form of cancer in the adult population.

-In Europe, more than 450.000 women are diagnosed with breast cancer.
-About 140.000 lose their lives because of the disease.
+In Europe, more than 380,000 women develop breast cancer every year.
+Around 96,000 lose their lives due to the disease.

 Prevention is the key